channingwalton/channingwalton.github.io/_posts/2023-01-25-complexity-trap.md

   - design
 ---

-There often comes a point in complex domains in which people with anything close to a complete understanding of the system behaviour are developers.
+There comes a point in complex domains where only developers have anything close to a complete understanding of the system behaviour.
 If you're lucky.

 I've worked on projects in finance and media that had reasonably complex behaviour.
 They start from basic requirements such as a simple, linear, workflow for bank workers to open accounts for new clients.